Alyssa Eagan, Co-Clerk

-Alyssa is a global human resources professional with a focus on developing strategic recruiting initiatives and partnering with leadership to establish HR strategies that meet organization objective and improve performance and engagement.
-As a Returned Peace Corps Volunteer, Alyssa also has a passion for foreign service and promoting peace at home and abroad.
-She currently works at the American Friends Service Committee as the Associate Director of Human Resources.
-She looks forward to bringing her human resources background to the FCCC Board of Trustees.
+Alyssa joined the FCCC Board in September 2018.
+Her son, Milo, is a graduate of FCCC and her son, Zuri, is currently a Puddle Jumper.
+Alyssa is a global human resources professional with a focus on developing strategic recruiting initiatives and partnering with leadership to establish strategies that meet organization objectives and improve performance and engagement.
+As a Returned Peace Corps Volunteer, Alyssa also has a passion for promoting peace at home and abroad.
+She currently works as an HR Director at a global telecom company.

 Donya has nearly 20 years of legal experience, and prior to the University of Pennsylvania, Donya worked in numerous law firms as a Litigation Associate in addition to operating her own law firm for nearly two years.

 Prior to obtaining her law degree from Hofstra University School of Law, Donya earned her Bachelor of Arts in English at Morgan State University.
 She is admitted to practice law in the Commonwealth of Pennsylvania, State of New York, and District of Columbia.

 Amanda Shimko joined the FCCC Board in November of 2019; her daughter Remi started with the center as a Care Bear.
 Amanda is an Attorney who has always focused on advancing the rights of workers, whether that be campaigning in the political arena, organizing on the shop floor, or advocating through the court system when necessary.
 Currently she is the Director of the Worker Protection Office for the City of Philadelphia, leading the unit within the Department of Labor that enforces all of the City’s important labor protection laws.
 The office is responsible for both advancing and upholding worker protection laws through enforcement and outreach, with a commitment to promoting economic security and racial justice.